This is a two tactic set up with different formations.

 - The highest possession I have achieved is 75%, the average after a full season is 60%.

-- With the tactics I have won all possible titles during the 7 seasons, including a quintuple (5 titles) in my third season and an incredible septuple (7 titles) in my seventh season and a sixtuple in my eighth season.
+- With the tactics I have won all possible titles during the 8 seasons, including a quintuple (5 titles) in my third season, an incredible septuple (7 titles) in my seventh season and a sixtuple in my eighth season.
 The Premier League was won 8 times consecutive, the Champions League 4 times (3 consecutive), breaking almost every competition and club record in the process!

-The three tactics have slightly different team and player instructions and different mentalities: Counter, Standard and Control.
+The two tactics have slightly different team and player instructions and different mentalities.

 The tactics have set pieces routines for every aspect and though I am no expert in them I believe they are good enough.

-- Goalkeeper - Sweeper support: Any good goalie will do, but good footwork and rushing out are a bonus.
+- Goalkeeper - defend: Any good goalie will do, but good footwork and rushing out are a bonus.
 Suitable wonderkids: Donnarumma, Ederson, Rajkovic.

-- LB - Full Back attack: This player will stay wider to provide support for the inside forward in attack and provide crosses from the byline.
+- LB - Wing Back support: This player will stay wider to provide support for the inside forward in attack and provide crosses from the byline.
 Suitable wonderkids: Grimaldo, Gaya, Shaw.

-- RB - Full Back support: A less attacking full back, who stays narrower to provide more defensive cover and crosses mainly from deep.
+- RB - Full Back support: A less attacking full back, who stays narrower to provide more defensive cover and rarely crosses.
 Suitable wonderkids: Henrichs, Bellerin, Lirola

-- CBs - BPD defend + CD defend: Typical offside trap setup with one of the players allowed to make riskier passes.
-Can work with 2 CD also.
+- CBs - CD defend: Typical offside trap setup.
 Suitable wonderkids: Rugani, Laporte, Zouma, Varane, Marquinhos.

-- DM - DLP defend: Holding midfielder providing defensive support.
-You need a player with good tackling, marking, positioning and passing.
+- DM - DM defend: Holding midfielder providing defensive support.
 Suitable wonderkids: Maia, Bazoer, Neves.

 - MCL - CM support: Basically a box to box midfielder who doesn't roam from position.
 You need a player who can defend and attack.
 Suitable wonderkids: Renato, Dele, Cook.

-- MCR - AP attack: A very technical role,acting as an advanced playmaker he will provide the link between midfield and attack.
-A player with good dribbling, passing, vision and technique is needed.
-Suitable wonderkids: Bernardo, Coric, Odegaard.
+- MCR - CM attack: A very technical role,acting as an advanced playmaker he will provide the link between midfield and attack.
+Suitable wonderkids: Bernardo Silva, Ante Coric, Odegaard.

-- AML - IF support: He stays narrower and provides creative passes, dribbles and also shoots when in good position.
-The required attributes are the same as the AP, but the inside forward needs to be quick.
+- AML - IF attack: He stays narrower and provides creative passes, dribbles and also shoots when in good position.
 Suitable wonderkids: Mbappe, Pulisic, Martial.

 - AMR - Winger attack: A wider attacking option to provide more unpredictability, he will dribble more to the wide and provide crosses, he will also shoot when in good position.
 If you have a left footed player, teach him PPM (trait) to "cut inside from the right wing".
 Suitable wonderkids: Lemar, Ousmane, Ounas.

-- ST - False nine: He will link the two wide players and also provide the finishing touch.
+- ST - Deep Lying Forward support: He will link the two wide players and also provide the finishing touch.
 Any good striker can work.
-Suitable wonderkids: Origi, Kuki, Eggestein.
+Suitable wonderkids: Origi, Kuki, Eggestein, Dybala.

-- If u get a red card remove the AML or ST
+- If u get a red card remove the AML or AMC

 - The team training I use is balanced with average intensity, choose match tactics as preparation during the preseason and when the tactics are fluid switch to defending positioning for away games and attacking movement for home games.
 For individual training just train your players for the appropriate positions.

 - I don't use any opposition instructions.

 - I like to train my attacking players to use one-two passes, which helps a lot in creating chances in some matches.
-Train your MCR, AML, AMR and ST.
+Train your MCR, AML, AMR, AMC and ST.

 - Team talks are important to keep morale high, try to encourage your players and be less harsh in away matches.
 If the morale is low, a good way to lift it up is to arrange a team meeting.